 How should you pack a rolling backpack?

-For travel, the best way to pack your rolling backpack is to roll up all your clothes as tightly as possible to save space.
-(Packing cubes can work here too).
+For travel, the best way to pack your rolling backpack is to roll up all your clothes as tightly as possible to save space or use packing cubes.
 Then use the various compartments and pockets to pack and organize your toiletries, tech gadgets, chargers, and other essentials.

 If you're using a rolling backpack for school, place your textbooks in the largest compartment and your laptop in the designated sleeve.
 Then pack your pens, folders, notecards, and anything else you need for class in the other pockets.